alissa-huskey/python-class/docs/lessons/data-types/dictionaries.md

 print("Series:", book["series"])
 ```

-However, you can avoid this using the `.get()` method, which two arguments: the
+However, you can avoid this using the `.get()` method, which takes two
-key, and an optional default value.
+arguments: the key, and an optional default value.

 ```{code-cell} python
 :class: full-width